Joint Working Group on Pay Equity Principles

 Former Employment (Pay Equity and Equal Pay) Bill

 In April 2017 MBIE sought written submissions on a public consultation document of the former Employment (Pay Equity and Equal Pay) Bill.
+This Bill has since been withdrawn from Parliament.

 Submissions closed on 11 May 2017.
 The submissions received represent views from individuals, union members, unions or worker associations, advocacy groups, employers, and law firms.